The first known work of literature, the Epic of Gilgamesh traces theEpic of Gilgamesh

 by the gods, but he refuses it, choosing instead to embrace his mortality.

 The Epic of Gilgamesh is not a happy piece of literature.
-It
+It shows the

 world as a dark and mainly hopeless place, and offers peace and

 happiness only in the afterlife.
-Scholars see this as an insight
+Scholars see this as an insight into the lives

 of the early Mesopotamians.
 If Gilgamesh is any indication,